nikolas/AudioStreamer/README.md

   - Level metering code

 - Improvements
   - Originally, after seeking, the audio from the old position would still play then suddenly cut to the new position, which was a bit jarring.
+Now, the audio cuts out immediately and begins playing once data has been buffered at the new position.